NVIDIA/MinkowskiEngine/_sources/convolution_on_sparse.rst.txt

 the 2D convolution has achieved state-of-the-art performance in many tasks and is proven to be the most crucial operation in AI, and computer vision research.
 In this work, we adopt the sparse convolution `[2]
-<https://arxiv.org/abs/1711.10275>`_ and propose the generalized sparse
+<https://arxiv.org/abs/1711.10275>`_ and propose the generalized convolution on a sparse
-convolution.
-We use the generalized sparse convolution not only to the 3D spatial axes, but also to the temporal axis, which is proven to be more effective than recurrent neural networks (RNN) in some applications.
+tensor.
+We use the generalized convolution not only to the 3D spatial axes, but also to the temporal axis, which is proven to be more effective than recurrent neural networks (RNN) in some applications.

-Specifically, we generalize the sparse convolution for generic input and output coordinates, and for arbitrary kernel shapes.
-The generalized sparse convolution encompasses not only all sparse convolutions but also the conventional dense convolutions.
+Specifically, we the generalize convolution for generic input and output coordinates, and for arbitrary kernel shapes.
+The generalized convolution encompasses not only all sparse convolutions but also the conventional dense convolutions.
 Let :math:`x^{\text{in}}_\mathbf{u} \in
 \mathbb{R}^{N^\text{in}}` be an :math:`N^\text{in}`-dimensional input feature
 vector in a :math:`D`-dimensional space at :math:`\mathbf{u} \in \mathbb{R}^D`